YKW-Modding/yo-docs/modding-guides/general/qr.md

 * The source code of `QRBel` - to test out/generate the QRs.
 This is available  [here](https://github.com/n123git/qrbel).
 Just click Code then Download Zip and extract the downloaded zip.
 * A text or code editor - these come with any somewhat-modern OS i.e. Notepad for Windows.

 There are 3 QR code files.
-The 1st is for V1 QR codes (mainly used in YW1), V2 QR Codes, and Korean-Exclusive QR Codes.
+The 1st is for V1 QR codes (mainly used in YW1), the 2nd for V2 QR Codes, and the 3rd for Korean-Exclusive QR Codes.
 This guide will focus on V2 codes.

 **Creating QRs**
   1. Get your ItemID of choice.